bolotKasybekov/audit-aws/README.md

 ## Required variables with default

 ### `AUDIT_AWS_HTML_REPORT`:
-  * description: Would you like to send the AWS owner tag report(s)?
+  * description: Would you like to send a full service report?
+This is an email that details any violations found and includes a list of the violating cloud objects.
 Options - notify / nothing.
-Default is nothing.
+Default is notify.
   * default: nothing

 ### `AUDIT_AWS_ROLLUP_REPORT`:
-  * description: Would you like to send a Summary AWS report?
+  * description: Would you like to send a rollup report?
+This is a short email that summarizes the number of checks performed and the number of violations found.
 Options - notify / nothing.
 Default is nothing.
   * default: nothing

 ### `AUDIT_AWS_ALLOW_EMPTY`: